Spanish 201 - Intermediate Spanish

 Required Materials

-Contreras, F., Pérez, J. & Rosales, V. (2020).
+• Contreras, F., Pérez, J. & Rosales, V. (2020).
 PROYECTOS II.
 AN INTRODUCTORY AND INTERMEDIATE SPANISH COURSE.
 Klett World Languages.
-Student book and access to The Spanish Hub
+Student book and access to The KWL Hub

-VERY IMPORTANT: You can purchase your book at the UW Bookstore or online at https://klettwl.com/store/content/washingtonspanish/.
-If buying online, use this link to ensure you get the correct materials for your course.
-You can choose between the digital only book (digital book + The Spanish Hub) or the bundle (printed book + digital book + The Spanish Hub). -
+VERY IMPORTANT: You can purchase your book at the UW Bookstore or online at Klett World Languages.
+We strongly recommend you buy it online.
+If buying online, use THIS LINK to ensure you get the correct materials for your course.
+You can choose between the digital only book (digital book + The KWL Hub) or the bundle (printed book + digital book + The KWL Hub).

-Conversifi (4 token bundle).
-During the first week of classes, your teacher will provide you with a code and instructions for registering with Conversifi.
+• Conversifi (4 token bundle).
+During the first week of classes, your teacher will provide you with instructions to purchase the 4 token bundle and a code for registering with Conversifi.

 Course Objectives